 Bright Culture's work was part of an Arts Council funded audience development project, aiming to understand audiences and diversify, broaden, and increase audiences to Milton Keynes arts and heritage organisations.

-Our mentoring was tailored to the needs of the each of the six organisations, but focussed on some key outputs, which were:
+Our mentoring was tailored to the needs of each of the six organisations but focussed on some key outputs, which were: